home3d2001/KorraFluidSolver/README.md

 Press Space to pause simulation z-index sorting

 Currently my simulation is running on the CPU still so it's pretty slow.
+The only tbb call is in SPHSolver::Update (in SPHSolver.cpp), that update the particle velocity & position using parallel_for (not even sure if this is worth any extra credits);

 ### Incomplete features:
-OpenVDB
+- OpenVDB
-TBB
+- TBB

 ## Update March 23 (Sprint 1)
 I implemented the SPH Solver with naive neighbor search.
 When you started running the code, you'll see a test particle iterating through the grid and shows all the neighbors in red color.
 However, this neighbor search isn't using a working uniform grid yet.